Baltimore District Levee Safety Program

 There are also inspections that are conducted after special circumstances like major flooding or an earthquake.

-More than 10 million people live or work behind Corps Levee Safety Program levees, and, in 2011, levee systems contributed to more than $120 billion in damages prevented.
+More than 10 million people live or work behind USACE Levee Safety Program levees, and, in 2011, levee systems contributed to more than $120 billion in damages prevented.
 However, with these benefits, comes risks.

 Levees do not eliminate risk.
 Risk factors are always changing, and there are always risk factors we cannot know or control.
 Risk is managed by routine Levee Safety Program activities, including operations and maintenance, inspections and risk assessments.

 The levee sponsor is responsible for operations, maintenance, repair, replacement, and rehabilitation of the levee system, and has the lead role in planning the path forward.
-The Corps can provide advisory help, technical assistance, or cost-shared construction.
+USACE can provide advisory help, technical assistance, or cost-shared construction.
 Government agencies at every level, as well as the private sector and the public, also have roles to play to ensure levees will perform as designed in the event of high water.

-The Corps can support risk reduction activities not only through the Levee Safety Program, but also through the Flood Risk Management Program, Silver Jackets Program, and authorities such as Floodplain Management Services, Planning Assistance to States, Advance Measures, and others.
+USACE can support risk reduction activities not only through the Levee Safety Program, but also through the Flood Risk Management Program, Silver Jackets Program, and authorities such as Floodplain Management Services, Planning Assistance to States, Advance Measures, and others.

 VIEW BALTIMORE DISTRICT'S LEVEE SYSTEM INVENTORY